dokempf/dune-pdelab-readthedocs/intro.rst

-If you are on an Debian (e.g. version 10) or Ubuntu (e.g. 20.04 LTS) system, you should open a terminal and execute the following sequence of commands will download and build the course material on your computer.
+If you are on an Debian (e.g. version 10) or Ubuntu (e.g. 20.04 LTS) system, you should open a terminal and execute the following sequence of commands.
+This will download and build the course material on your computer.

 .. code:: bash